whale watchingSee, Hear, Experience HUmpback Whales

 a rare sighting

 Our Salt Cay Divers whale watching excursions last approximately 3-hrs.
-We will have a whale naturalist on board to provide education about the Humpback whales as well as allowing you the opportunity to learn what behaviors we are monitoring and how to collect data.
+Our staff is trained to provide education about the Humpback whales as well as allowing you the opportunity to see and learn about whale behavior.
 If the weather and the whales allow it, we gently slide into the water and snorkel with the whales.
 It is a thrill of a lifetime!

 Salt Cay is directly in front of Columbus Passage where the Atlantic Humpbacks migrate to the Silver Banks, between the Turks and Caicos Islands and the Dominican Republic, to calve & mate.
 When scuba diving and snorkeling you can hear the mesmerizing songs from the Humpbacks.
 The beautiful songs assist them with their navigation.
 Snorkeling with these huge whales during frequent "in-water encounters" is truly an awe inspiring experience.
 You can get an excellent view from the boat if you don't want to get in the water with them.